 Specially designed coursework for Handlers of Working Canines

-This course provides participants an opportunity to work their HRD canine in a variety of real-world scenarios with various scent sources on 125 acres.
-Participants will receive quality one-on-one instruction delivered by Teresa MacPherson, to include problem-solving and feedback.
-This two-day workshop will be largely field-work, concentrating on disaster search to include wide area search scenarios (hurricanes/tornadoes), building and rubble search areas.
-This course is designed for HR teams who wish to train for disaster search.
-Various levels of experience will be accommodated, but all dogs must be under control, healthy, and non-aggressive.
-Canines must have a trained indication on HR and the handler must be affiliated with a recognized agency.
+August 4-5, 2018–This course provided participants an opportunity to work their HRD canines in a variety of real-world scenarios with various scent sources on 125 acres.
+Participants received quality one-on-one instruction delivered by instructor Teresa MacPherson, to include problem-solving and feedback.
+This two-day workshop was largely field-work, concentrating on disaster search to include wide area search scenarios (hurricanes/tornadoes), building and rubble search areas.
+This course was designed for HR teams who wish to train for disaster search.
+Canines who participated must have had a trained indication on HR and the handler must be affiliated with a recognized agency.
+Read more details about the course.

 Second Drive and Decoy Workshop Offered at the National Training Center